burakkarasel/conquerer/README.md

 # conquerer
-This is the repository for my Conquerer Task Project
+This is the repository for my Conquerer Project